Closeness to the Diagonal for Longest Common Subsequences in Random Words: Introduction

-However, the LCS is not $01$, but $010$.
-We call an alignment corresponding to the LCS an {\it optimal alignment}.
-Hence, \eqref{bad} is not an optimal alignment, but an optimal alignment is given by:
+Above, the LCS is not $01$ but rather $010$.
+An alignment corresponding to a LCS is called an \textit{optimal alignment} (OA) or is said to be \textit{optimal}.
+Neither \eqref{bad} nor \eqref{bad2} represent optimal alignments, but an optimal alignment is given by: